 What Is a Nursing Care Plan?

-The purpose of a nursing care plan is to document the patient’s needs and wants, as well as the nursing interventions (or implementations) planned to meet these needs.
-As part of the patient’s health record, the care plan is used to establish continuity of care. ((C. Björvell et al., “Development of an audit instrument for nursing care plans in the patient record,” Quality in Health Care, March 1, 2000: https://qualitysafety.bmj.com/content/qhc/9/1/6.full.pdf)) These are the main reasons to write a care plan:
+The purpose of a nursing care plan is to document the patient’s needs and wants, as well as the nursing interventionsor implementations planned to meet these needs.
+As part of the patient’s health record, the care plan establishes continuity of care.1 The following are the main reasons to write a care plan:

 A care plan helps nurses and other care team members organize aspects of patient care according to a timeline.
-It’s also a tool for them to think critically and holistically in a way that supports the patient’s physical, psychological, social, and spiritual care.
-Sometimes a patient should be assigned to a nurse with specific skills and experience; a care plan makes that process easier.
-For patients, having clear goals to achieve will make them more involved in their treatment and recovery. ((Health Navigator, “Care planning”, April 6, 2021: https://www.healthnavigator.org.nz/clinicians/c/care-planning/))
+It’s also a tool for them to think critically and holistically in a way that supports the patient’s physical, psychological, social and spiritual care.
+Sometimes, a patient should be assigned to a nurse with specific skills and experience; a nursing care plan makes that process easier.
+For patients, having clear goals to achieve will encourage them to be more active in their treatment and recovery.3

-A well-written care plan allows nurses to measure the effectiveness of care and to record evidence that the care was given.
-This is important both to maximize care efficiency and to provide documentation for healthcare providers.
+A well-written nursing care plan enables nurses to evaluate the effectiveness of care and record evidence that the care was provided.
+This is important to maximize care efficiency and to provide documentation for healthcare providers.

-What Are the Components of a Care Plan?
+What Are the 5 Components of a Nursing Care Plan?

 Step 1: Assessment

-The first step of writing a care plan requires critical thinking skills and data collection.
-Different healthcare organizations use different formats for the assessment phase.
-In general, the data you will collect here is both subjective (e.g., verbal statements) and objective (e.g., height and weight, intake/output).
-The source of the subjective data could be the patients or their caretakers, family members, or friends.
+The first step of writing a plan of care requires critical thinking skills and data collection.
+Different healthcare organizations use distinct formats for the assessment phase.
+Generally, the data you will collect here is subjective (e.g., verbal statements) and objective (e.g., height and weight, intake/output).
+The source of the subjective data could be the patients or their caretakers, family members or friends.

 Step 2: Diagnosis